 The curriculum develops the children’s interests way beyond the National Curriculum and is intrinsically linked to their out-of-school visits.
 Projects – such as creating a school newspaper through workshops at The Guardian’s offices in nearby King’s Cross – extend their language and writing abilities, while their Maths skills are nurtured through specialist sessions.

-There is an increasing emphasis in Les Elans and Les Rennes on taking responsibility and leading through example.
+There is an increasing emphasis in Forms Five and Six on taking responsibility and leading through example.
 All children spend time as a House Captain and they help the youngest children in the school once a week as ‘Reading Buddies’.
 They also have the opportunity to be elected to the School Council by their class peers.
-In Les Elans and Les Rennes assessments in spelling, multiplication tables and verbal reasoning take place every Friday morning.
-Children are expected to remain abreast of current affairs and to present weekly news items to their classmates, as well as completing weekly homework tasks.
+In Les Rennes and Les Flamants, assessments in spelling, multiplication tables and verbal reasoning take place every Friday morning.
+Children are expected to remain abreast of current affairs and present weekly news items to their classmates, as well as completing weekly homework tasks.

-We are lucky enough in London to live in a superbly rich cultural city and we take full advantage of this at The Gower School.
+We are lucky enough in London to live in a superbly rich cultural city, and under normal circumstances, we take full advantage of this at The Gower School.

 In the Upper School, each class makes at least two visits per term to museums, historical sites and places of interest.
 Each of these visits is tied into project work and provides our children with invaluable experiences and a new ‘out of classroom’ perspective.
 Recent visits have included the National Gallery, Science Museum, Natural History Museum, Canal Museum and the V&A. The children attend London Symphony Orchestra concerts at the Barbican at least twice a year and the programme is linked to their school-based music lessons.